dret/webconcepts/concepts/link-relation/contents.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/link-relation/contents"
 title:         "Link Relation: contents"
+concept-name:  Link Relation
+concept-value: contents
 description: "Refers to a document serving as a table of contents.
 Some user agents also support the synonym ToC (from \"Table of Contents\")."
 ---